YeongChanLee/ICD2Vec/model/bio-clinicalBERT_icd2vec_finetuning/README.md

 ## README first,
+- Please understand that we cannot upload all files for ICD2Vec due to data volumes.
 - We provide csv files including the vectors of ICD codes from ICD2Vec based on Bio+Clinical BERT.
 - Using the csv file, You can get the identical results with our paper.